Akbar0102/Akbar0102/README.md

 ## I'm a Developer !!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning NodeJS and VueJS, also a little about Golang
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute to Open Source projects, writing about programming stuf at Medium
-- ⚡ Fun fact: I love to farming, read historical book and arabic calligraphy
+- ⚡ Fun fact: I love to farming, read historical book, playing games of course

 ### Connect with me: